Contact:

 Foundations transfer loads into the ground.
 When uses change, loads increase, settlements occur, or durability suffers, foundation strengthening becomes necessary.
 In practice, this means selectively upgrading existing foundations without endangering the building’s load-bearing capacity during the construction stage.
 Especially in existing structures, low-vibration, precise methods are required.
 Tools such as concrete pulverizers and hydraulic rock and concrete splitters from Darda GmbH help to open, enlarge, or expose components in a controlled manner, enabling reinforcement measures to be implemented safely and efficiently.
+In addition, controlled removal limits unintended cracking, safeguards adjacent finishes, and helps to maintain building operation where required.

-Definition: What is meant by foundation strengthening
+Definition: What is meant by foundation strengthening?

 Foundation strengthening encompasses all planning and manual measures that increase the load-bearing capacity, stiffness, and durability of existing isolated footings, strip footings, or slab foundations.
 This includes underpinning, widening or deepening foundations, micropiles, ground improvement via injections, concrete replacement with additional reinforcement, and tying new foundation parts into the existing structure.
 Foundation strengthening is distinct from pure repair: while repair addresses damage, strengthening additionally targets improved load and deformation behavior.
 In sensitive environments, low-vibration methods are preferred, which is why the use of hydraulic concrete pulverizers and hydraulic splitters from Darda GmbH has become established for controlled concrete removal and opening.
+Clear objectives for the intervention should be defined early, for example capacity increase, settlement control, or service-life extension.

 Use cases, damage patterns, and decision criteria